newsdev/ai2html/examples.md

 [Here’s the SVG artboard](images/svg-720.svg) in case you want to check it out.

-Note that the SVG export created by Illustrator includes the markup of all elements that were hidden by ai2html before the export.
-To fix this we wrote a little [Node.js script](https://gist.github.com/gka/c97465e7a25d943e1191#file-clean-ai2html-svg-artboard-js) that removes these hidden elements.

 ## Custom CSS

 Use the `ai2html-css` text field to add custom CSS styles to the HTML text labels.
 You can target different labels by using the name of the parent layer in the CSS selector.